Larry Clark: Career

 In 1964, he moved to New York City to freelance, but was drafted within two months into the United States Army.
 From 1964 to 1965, he served in the Vietnam War in a unit that supplied ammunition to units fighting in the north.
 His experiences there led him to publish the 1971 book Tulsa, a photo documentary illustrating his young friends' drug use in black and white.

 Routinely carrying a camera, from 1963 to 1971 Clark produced pictures of his drug-shooting coterie that have been described by critics as "exposing the reality of American suburban life at the fringe and ... shattering long-held mythical conventions that drugs and violence were an experience solely indicative of the urban landscape."

 His follow-up was Teenage Lust (1983), an "autobiography" of his teen past through the images of others.
 It included his family photos, more teenage drug use, graphic pictures of teenage sexual activity, and young male hustlers in Times Square, New York City.
 Clark constructed a photographic essay titled "The Perfect Childhood" that examined the effect of media in youth culture.
 His photographs are part of public collections at several art museums including the Whitney Museum of American Art, Museum of Photographic Arts, and the Museum of Fine Arts, Boston.

 In 1993, Clark directed Chris Isaak's music video "Solitary Man".
 This experience developed into an interest in film direction.
 After publishing other photographic collections, Clark met Harmony Korine in New York City and asked Korine to write the screenplay for his first feature film Kids, which was released to controversy and mixed critical reception in 1995.
 Clark continued directing, filming a handful of additional independent feature films in the several years after this.

 In 2001, Clark shot three features — Bully, Ken Park and Teenage Caveman — over a span of nine months.
 As of 2017, they are his last films to feature professional actors.

 In 2002, Clark spent several hours in a police cell after punching and trying to strangle Hamish McAlpine, the head of Metro Tartan, the UK distributor for Ken Park.
 According to McAlpine, who was left with a broken nose, the incident arose from an argument about Israel and the Middle East, and he claims that he did not provoke Clark.

 In a 2016 interview, Clark discussed his lifelong struggle with drug abuse, although stating he maintained total sobriety while filmmaking.
 He confessed that the only exception made to his practice of abstinence while filming was Marfa Girl.
 Clark explained that while filming that movie he used opiates for pain due to double knee replacement surgery.

 Films

-Directors such as Gus Van Sant and Martin Scorsese have stated that they were influenced by Clark's early photography, according to Peter Biskind's book Down and Dirty Pictures.

-Roger Ebert was a fan of his work, giving positive reviews to Kids, Another Day in Paradise, Bully, and Wassup Rockers.